MicrosoftDocs/machine-learning-server-docs/microsoft-r/operationalize/quickstart-publish-r-web-service.md

 As long as the package versions are the same on R Server as they are locally, you should get the same results.
 You can check for differences using [a remote session "diff report."](../r/how-to-execute-code-remotely.md#diff)

 >[!WARNING]
->If you get an alphanumeric error message similar to `Message: b55088c4-e563-459a-8c41-dd2c625e891d` when consuming a web service, use that string to find the full error message text in the [compute node's log file](configure-run-diagnostics.md#logs).
+>If you get an alphanumeric error code, such as `Message: b55088c4-e563-459a-8c41-dd2c625e891d`, when consuming a service, search for that code in the [compute node's log file](configure-run-diagnostics.md#logs) to reveal the full error message.

 ## D. Get the Swagger-based JSON file

-You, or others, can test and consume the service using the Swagger-based JSON file that was generated automatically when the service was published.
-This Swagger-based JSON file is specific to this service.
+Anyone can test and consume the service using its auto-generated Swagger-based JSON file.
+This Swagger-based JSON file is specific to a given version of a service.
 You can easily get this file during the same authenticated session in which you published the service.
 It can be downloaded to the local file system.
-This file can also be obtained later as described in the article "[How to interact with and consume web services in R](how-to-consume-web-service-interact-in-r.md)."
+You can get this Swagger file as long as the web service exists as described in the article "[How to interact with and consume web services in R](how-to-consume-web-service-interact-in-r.md)."

 In this example, we executed these commands to download the Swagger-based JSON file: